Can Cats Eat Tomatoes?

-They have evolved to obtain most of their energy from fats and proteins, rather than carbohydrates.
+They have evolved to get most of their energy from fats and proteins, rather than carbohydrates.

-While they are a source of water and fiber (potentially useful if your kitty gets constipated) tomatoes offer little nutritional value.
+They are a source of water and fiber, Which is potentially useful if your kitty gets constipated.
+But, tomatoes offer little nutritional value.

 Are Tomatoes Bad For Cats?

 Generally speaking, ripe, red tomatoes are unlikely to do any harm to your cat.

 But, the stems and leaves of tomato plants, green tomatoes, or large quantities of tomatoes, do have the potential to cause gastrointestinal distress and other unpleasant symptoms.